 \section{Discussion}

-In this paper, we propose a bootstrap method for making statistical inferences on summary statistics obtained from cross-validation, which is commonly used to evaluate the performance of statistical procedures.
-We clarify the population parameter that cross-validation estimates and provide asymptotic justification for the bootstrap procedure under certain regularity conditions.
-The proposed method substantially reduces the computational demands of a regular bootstrap using results from a random effects model and can be applied to quantify the uncertainty of almost any cross-validation-based estimate.
-Our approach complements the work of \cite{bates2021cross}, which focuses on constructing confidence intervals for the random quantity $Err(D_n)$.
+In this paper, we propose a new bootstrap method for making statistical inferences on summary statistics obtained from cross-validation.
+We clarify the population parameter cross-validation estimates.
+More importantly, the proposed method substantially reduces the computational demands of conventional bootstrap by fitting a random effects model.
+Our approach complements the work of \citet{bates2021cross}, which focuses on constructing CIs for the random quantity $Err(D_n)$.

-However, there is a significant gap between the empirical performance of the proposed inference in finite samples and its theoretical justification, which requires large sample approximations and root $n$ regular estimates for all relevant parameters.
-For example, our simulation study shows that the distribution of the cross-validated estimate of the c-index of the logistic regression model with high-dimensional covariates fitted via lasso regularization is reasonably Gaussian, and the associated bootstrap confidence interval performs well even when the sample size is moderate.
-However, the current theoretical justification cannot confirm the validity of the proposed procedure in this setting, which is often the most important application of the cross-validation procedure.
-Therefore, further research in this direction is warranted.
+There is still a significant gap between the empirical performance of the proposed inferences in finite samples and its theoretical justification requiring large sample approximations and root $n$ regular estimates for all relevant parameters.
+Our simulation study shows that the distribution of the cross-validated estimate from lasso regularized regression models or random forest is still reasonably Gaussian, and the associated bootstrap CI performs well.
+The current theoretical justification cannot cover these settings.
+Further research in this direction is warranted.

-We also note an interesting observation that although the bootstrap-based confidence intervals are constructed to cover the population parameter $Err_m$, they demonstrate a comparable coverage level with respect to $Err(D_n)$ for $m\approx n.$ When the dimension is low, this can be explained by the fact that the variance of $Err(D_n)$ is substantially smaller than that of $\widehat{Err}_m^{CV}$, and the correlation coefficient between $Err(D_n)$ and $\widehat{Err}_m^{CV}$ is close to zero.
-When the dimension is high, however, the variance of $Err(D_n)$ can be comparable to that of $\widehat{Err}_m^{CV}$, and the correlation between $Err(D_n)$ and $\widehat{Err}_m^{CV}$ can be high.
-It is not clear when the constructed confidence interval can be interpreted as a confidence interval with respect to $Err(D_n)$.